jemus42/tauturri/README.md

 The goal of `tauturri` is to get data out of [**Tautulli**](https://github.com/Tautulli/Tautulli) (formerly **PlexPy**) as simply as possible.

 The project is in the initial setup phase.
-Nothing works yet.
+Dragons and such, they be there.

 Installation
 ------------